Jared-Richard/Jared-Richard.github.io/_posts/2019-01-25-higgs-hunter-aske-project.md

 Here is my thesis:

-My speech at the annual <em>Aske Project Celebration Assembly</em> can be viewed below:
+My speech at the annual <em>Aske Project Celebration Assembly</em>:

+{% include youtubePlayer.html id="LaTdSEJ27x0" %}

 Before presenting my project at the celebration assembly, I sat a viva examination with an external Physics professor to discuss the scope of my project.
 Below are his comments: